nagyesta/abort-mission-gradle-plugin/README.md

     //Controls whether the report generator should fail if any failed
     //test cases where in the report
     failOnError false
-    //The port we want to use for the Strongback strongbackPort 29542
-    //The optional password used for authentication when the Strongback
-    //service is started or stopped
-    strongbackPassword "S3cr3t"
 }
 ```